robert-westenberger/knowledgebase/docker/dockerizing-a-javascript-application.md

 In the second stage of the build, we copy the compiled website assets from the first stage into the serve folder for nginx.

 ##### Building Production Image
-`docker image build --tag my-app:prod .`
+`docker image build --tag appname:prod .`